cacheflowe/haxademic/guides/windows-setup-scripted.md

 * Unpin apps from the Start menu
 - Add Windows Refender with Advanced Security rule
   - Ports (in & out): 80, 443, 3000-3100, 8000-8100
+* (WIN + "Sign-in Options") "If you've been away, when should Windows require you to sign in again?" -> Never
+  * Dynamic Lock -> Off

 ## Teamviewer settings